OSGeo/OSGeoLive-doc/en/overview/mapwindow_overview.rst

 MapWindow is easy to incorporate into MS-Office based products such as MS-Excel and MS-Access, as well as programs written in C++, C#, VB.NET and Delphi, as MapWindow is based upon an ActiveX control called MapWinGIS.
-This version is MapWindow Open Source GIS Lite, based on MapWinGIS v4.9.3.
+MapWindow Open Source GIS Lite, based on MapWinGIS v4.9.3.

-The two biggest improvement of this version are probably the support for the GeoSpatial database PostGIS and the native Shapefile editor.
-Numerous bug fixes make this version of MapWinGIS the most stable and fastest ever.

-The version included on this DVD is a Lite version because not all functionality of MapWindow Desktop v4.8.8 are included.
-For instance the toolbox and plug-ins are not included.
-This Lite version does has a fully functional shapefile editor and support for PostGIS.
+The MapWindow Lite version installed on OSGeo-Live doesn't include all MapWindow Desktop functionality (such as toolbox, plug-ins, fully functional shapefile editor, or support for PostGIS).

-MapWindow v5 (first version due mid 2015) will have the toolbox and plug-in architecture again.

 .. note:: MapWindow requires installation on a Microsoft Windows system before it can be run.
 Installation files are included on the full ISO version of `OSGeo-Live <http://live.osgeo.org>`_ or may be